UBC-MDS/DSCI_522_GROUP_312/README.md

 ## Usage

+There are two recomended methods for running the relevant files for this analysis:

+### Using Docker

+To use Docker, you must [install Docker](https://docs.docker.com/install/).

+Clone this repository locally and navigate to the root of the directory at the command line.

+To create the analysis, run the following (note the complete analysis may take up to 15 minutes and to build the docker image it may take up to 30 minutes):

+`docker run --rm -v /$(pwd):/cali_housing gptzjs127/dsci_522_group_312 make -C cali_housing all`

+To reset the analysis, run the following:

+`docker run --rm -v /$(pwd):/cali_housing gptzjs127/dsci_522_group_312 make -C cali_housing clean`

+### Using Make

-To replicate this analysis and load all relevant packages, ensure that the dependencies below are installed, and clone this repo locally.
-Run the following command in terminal from the root of this project(note, the complete analysis takes up to 15 minutes):
+To replicate this analysis and load all relevant packages, ensure that the dependencies below are installed, and clone this repository locally.
+Run the following command in terminal from the root of this project (note the complete analysis may take up to 15 minutes):

 `make all`